particle-iot/docs/src/content/firmware/best-practices/firmware-introduction.md

 Similar to SPI locking, you should use `Wire.lock` and `Wire.unlock` around groups of I2C operations.
 For example, it's common to write a command code by I2C, then read the results in a separate operation.
 The entire operation should be surrounded by a lock/unlock pair, to prevent another thread from jumping in between the command and result.

-This is especially important on the B Series SoM if the PMIC and fuel gauge are on `Wire` as these can be read by the system thread.
+This is especially important on the B-Series SoM if the PMIC and fuel gauge are on `Wire` as these can be read by the system thread.

 For more information, see [Wire.lock](/reference/device-os/api/wire-i2c/lock/) in the Device OS firmware API reference.